 Another cause of a patchy beard can be hormonal imbalance.
 A lack of testosterone, for example, can affect the progression of a patchy beard.

 Facial hair is androgenic, which means it grows in response to male hormones, testosterone and (DHT).
-If your levels of these two hormones are low, your beard growth rate and overall density may be lacking.
+If your levels of these two hormones are low, your beard growth stages and overall density may be lacking.
 On the flip side, if your T and DHT levels are high, you can expect faster growth and fuller coverage.

 Although rare, baldness can form a small bald spot anywhere on the body, including the facial area.
 It could be small baldness under the chin or sudden baldness in the beard.